Azure/azure-quickstart-templates/acs-mesos-full-template/docs/MesosWalkthrough.md

 ## Chronos Walkthrough

-**Note: As of Dec 1st, 2015, the Chronos UI does not show jobs in Internet Explorer.
-This is tracked in the following issue: https://github.com/mesos/chronos/issues/597.
-The recommendation is to use Chrome or Firefox to run through the below examples**

-1. On the Mesos UI, browse to "Frameworks" and click on the Chronos URI:
+1. On the Mesos UI, http://localhost/mesos/, browse to "Frameworks" and click on the Chronos URI:

  ![Image of Chronos UI](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-mesos-full-template/images/chronos-url.png)